CenterDenmark/elexia-datamodel/guides/data consumer/data_consumer_guide.md

 - `GET /api/elexia/transformation/device/{deviceId}`

 This endpoint returns metadata about the device, including its type, name, and description.
 **Note:** The current version does not return full observation details for the device.
 This will be improved in future API updates.
+For other entities, it is possible to query for observations directly, for instance via `GET /api/elexia/transformation/building/{buildingId}/observations`.

 ---